Arrow BOOK

 • May reduce neck pain linked to facet joint irritation

-• Can improve mobility and comfort
+• Can improve movement and daily comfort

 • May reduce reliance on medication

-• Minimally invasive with a short recovery time
+• Minimally invasive with a short recovery period

 Possible risks and side effects